Posted By The Law Offices of Eugene G. Bruno, P.C. Posted in: Car Accident.

 I always tell my clients, relatives, and friends that Uninsured/Underinsured Motorist Coverage is the most important type of insurance they will ever purchase.
 The reason is simple: California law only requires drivers to carry minimum liability coverage of $15,00 for injury claims.
 If you are seriously injured in a car accident, this minimum coverage may not be enough to compensate you for your injury.

-According to some sources, 1 out of 6 California drivers do not carry auto insurance at all.
-Many more carry only the minimum coverage, whicih is unlikely to be enough in the event of a serious injury.
+According to some sources, 1 out of 6 California drivers does not carry auto insurance at all.
+Many more carry only the minimum coverage, which is unlikely to be enough in the event of a serious injury.
 If you are involved in an accident with an uninsured or minimally-insured driver, who will compensate you for your injury?
 The answer may surprise you: your auto insurance.

 By law, your auto insurance policy must automatically include uninsured motorist (UM) and underinsured motorist (UIM) coverage.
 However, the same law also allows you to delete this additional coverage by declining the coverage in writing.
 Your insurance company or agent may tell you doing so will save you money in premiums, but UM/UIM coverage actually is fairly inexpensive and can provide invaluable protection in the event of an accident with an uninsured or underinsured driver.